aserbremen/Multi-Robot-Graph-SLAM/README.md

 ### Usage with online point cloud data

-You can also supply your own configuration file.
-The launch script will look for the configuration file in the share directory of the package.
-If you add a new configuration to the `config` folder, you need to rebuild the package.
-Then, you can launch the SLAM node with the following command:
+I have tested the SLAM with online point cloud data from a Velodyne VLP16 LIDAR.
+The velodyne driver will be launched together with the SLAM node by passing the `config` parameter to the launch script.
+The configuration file `mrg_slam_velodyne_VLP16.yaml` is located in the `config` folder of the package.

 ```
 ros2 launch mrg_slam mrg_slam.launch.py config:=mrg_slam_velodyne_VLP16.yaml
 ```

-For more detailed information on the parameters, check out the README.md of the [mrg_slam](https://github.com/aserbremen/mrg_slam) package.
+You can also supply your own configuration file.
+The launch script will look for the configuration file in the share directory of the package.
+If you add a new configuration to the `config` folder, you need to rebuild the package.

 ## Usage Docker